apollographql/eslint-plugin-graphql/README.md

       // OR provide absolute path to your schema JSON
       // schemaJsonFilepath: path.resolve(__dirname, './schema.json'),

+      // OR provide the schema in the Schema Language format
+      // schemaString: printSchema(schema),

       // tagName is gql by default
     }]
   },